Skip Nav Destination

 Published: 07 April 2012

-... political processes inside these entities.
+... on political processes inside these entities.
 To substantiate the argument three elections in the de-facto state of Nagorno-Karabakh are scrutinized.
 The analysis reveals that contrary to prevalent classifications the Nagorno-Karabakh conflict is not frozen, but that indeed the persistent violent conflict...

 Journal Articles